 Return on investment (ROI): Return on investment can be aptly measured by the website traffic that is eventually converted into new paying customers.
 This metric will also help you identify which area in your digital marketing campaign is driving sales and revenue.

 Cost to acquire a customer (CAC): ROI is measured by the number of new paying customers for a given period.
 The value for acquiring these new customers, on the other hand, is defined by getting the total of your marketing and sales costs for a particular period divided by how many new paying customers were generated during that same period.

 So, what KPIs should you track?
 There is a seemingly infinite number of digital advertising KPIs, and it can be easy to end up tracking everything, learning nothing, and not knowing what is important.
 Often, teams will overcompensate for a lack of data by building out an epic spreadsheet, complete with bells and whistles and more KPIs than you can shake a stick at…only to realize it’s too time-consuming to keep updated and too overwhelming to learn from.

 Instead, it’s best to focus only on the KPIs that are relevant to your company, your team, and your current projects.
 If I had to focus on just one thing, what would it be?

 Start with the right KPIs and metrics

 These days, most marketers are swimming in more data than they can handle.
-The problem is that data without context means nothing and prioritizing the right KPIs and metrics is a vital start to measuring your marketing efforts with accuracy.
+The problem is that data without context means nothing and prioritizing the right digital advertising KPIs and metrics is a vital start to measuring your marketing efforts with accuracy.

-First, define your goals and then assign the right KPIs that enable you to measure success.
+First, define your campaign objectives and goals and then assign the right KPIs that enable you to measure success.
 Next, identify the metrics that provide the data your KPIs need and filter out anything else.
 Don’t get bogged down in data that’s irrelevant to the core goals of your campaigns.
 Everything but the essential data is a distraction.